NetApp/FSx-ONTAP-samples-scripts/README.md

 We welcome contributions from the community!
 Please read our [contribution guidelines](CONTRIBUTING.md) before getting started.

+Have a great idea?
+We'd love to hear it!
+Please share it via the Discussions tab under the Ideas catagory.

 ## Table of Contents

 * [FSx ONTAP deployment using Terraform](/Terraform/deploy-fsx-ontap)